cmints/website/pages/documentation/pages/index.md

 ## Markdown

 In order to write page content using Markdown, just assign `.md` extension to the file.
-CMintS uses [CommonMark](http://commonmark.org/) in order to support Markdown pages.
+CMintS uses <a href="http://commonmark.org/" target="_blank">CommonMark</a> in order to support Markdown pages.
 CommonMark is a a strongly defined, highly compatible specification of Markdown, basically speaking it's a Markdown, but specified.
-You can learn more about writing CommonMark [here](http://commonmark.org/help/).
+You can learn more about writing CommonMark <a href="http://commonmark.org/help/" target="_blank">here</a>.

 ## EJS